 What is the Structure of GSTR-9?

-The GSTR-9 form is organized into six parts, each capturing key details of supplies made or received from July 2017 to March 2018.
+The GSTR-9 form is organized into six parts, each capturing key details of supplies made or received during the relevant financial year.
 The information across all six parts is consolidated, providing a comprehensive view of the financial year’s transactions.

 Part-1: Basic Registration Details